-The EVO-STIK league came in slightly later than the rest of the other levels in the nation.
+The EVO-STIK Northern Premier League came in slightly later, than the rest of the other levels in the nation.
 The Premier League a week before (the 10th), whilst the Football League returned as early as the 4th of August.

 By the time the Yellows hit the pitch for their first game of pre season, England’s World Cup dreams were over - the mere conciliation, a 3rd place play-off against Belgium.

 Meanwhile, Warrington were back to work with a pre season friendly at Wythenshawe Town.
 The stalemate was one of the 8 pre season fixtures, as the Wire prepared for their third season in the top flight of the Northern Premier League.